bal15b/SE2_ProjectFileCompression/README.md

 # How to run tests
 1. Download repository and navigate to it on the terminal
 2. Run the command “mvn test”
+(Tests make sure the program is working for both valid and invalid inputs, as well as confirming that the programs compress and decompress files properly)

 # How to run SchubsL, SchubsH, and Deschubs
 1. Download repository and navigate to it on the terminal